BYUCS235/Maze-Lab/README.md

 if (findMazePath(x + 1, y, z) || findMazePath(x - 1, y, z) || findMazePath(x, y + 1, z) /*… etc */ ) {

 That way it will stop making further recursive calls from this spot as soon as one direction finds a path.

-Here are the tips I wrote:

-Solution vector matches the one in the key_file, but details.txt still says it's wrong
+5. Solution vector matches the one in the key_file, but details.txt still says it's wrong

 Make sure your solution vector has the correct syntax.
 It HAS to be (0, 0, 0).
 If it's (0,0,0) (basically without spaces after the commas) it will show up as incorrect.

-* Where do I start?
+6. Where do I start?

 If you haven't done the Recursive Maze Exploration activity, PLEASE DO IT.
 It will help IMMENSELY on this lab.
 It works great as starter code.

-* There are so many files for this lab, which ones do I actually need?
+7. There are so many files for this lab, which ones do I actually need?

 You need ALL of the files downloaded from github.
 That includes check.sh, file.txt, key_file.txt, etc. ALL OF THEM.
 And they need to be in the SAME FOLDER as the rest of your code.

-* My file2.txt/Invalid3.txt isn't passing.
+8. My file2.txt/Invalid3.txt isn't passing.
 Why?

 Import the maze into a maze of your own creation in importMaze().
 AFTER it passes all of the test cases, copy that maze over into your class maze (usually called maze_grid).
 This will require a triple nested for loop (like in your toString()).
 This will help you pass file2.txt, specifically Invalid3.txt.

-* I want to pass a copy of the maze into findPath(), but my findPath() function only takes in coordinates
+9. I want to pass a copy of the maze into findPath(), but my findPath() function only takes in coordinates

 If your findPath() doesn't already take a maze in as a parameter, then you can change it so it does.
 This is because findPath()/find_maze_path() is what we call a helper function: it's a private function that we created outside of the interface file to help a different function (solveMaze() in this case) complete the task.
 It should look something like this: